 Given its status as a captive specialised institution, RCI lacks income stream diversification.
-In common with its peers, RCI's profitability is also characterised by its reliance on net interest income, which for half-year 2013 represented 77% of its net banking income.
+In common with its peers, RCI's profitability is also characterised by its reliance on net interest income, which for 2013 represented 76% of its net banking income.

 Given its cost structure, RCI has the ability to sustain a significant fall in volume without jeopardising its profitability.
 The bank's business model is such that the cost structure includes only a low proportion of fixed costs, allowing RCI to adjust to lower volumes and thereby maintain its level of returns.
-At 30 June 2013, the cost-to-income ratio stood at 31%, broadly in line with that reported for full years 2012, 2011 and 2010.
+At year-end 2013, the cost-to-income ratio stood at 31%, broadly in line with that reported for full years 2012, 2011 and 2010.
 This reflects the fact that the RCI benefits from various services provided by the group (e.g.; distribution channels).

-RCI IS HIGHLY RELIANT ON WHOLESALE FUNDING, A KEY CREDIT WEAKNESS ; PARTLY MITIGATED BY LIMITED REFINANCING RISK, AN INCREASING DEPOSIT BASE AND AN ADEQUATE LIQUIDITY BUFFER
+RCI IS RELIANT ON WHOLESALE FUNDING, A CREDIT WEAKNESS; PARTLY MITIGATED BY LIMITED REFINANCING RISK, AN INCREASING DEPOSIT BASE AND AN ADEQUATE LIQUIDITY BUFFER